christina-pika/spider/README.md

-## Instructions for Running the Video Download Script
+## Instructions for Running the Youtube Video Download Script From CSV file

 To run the video download script, please follow these steps: